breimanntools/aaanalysis/docs/source/index/citations.rst

 .. _citations:

-If you use 'AAanalysis' in your work, please cite the respective publication as follows:
+If you use **AAanalysis** in your work, please cite the respective publication as follows:

 **AAclust**:
    [Breimann24a]_ Breimann and Frishman (2024a),